algolia/json-stream-analyzer/README.md

  */
 ```

-**Note:** `combine` is a partially destructive operation on `markers`, since we only keep one marker per node of the model.
-However, `combine` will still guarantee that you have at least one marker for each type that is present at each level in your model.
+**Note:** `combine` is a partially destructive operation on `tags`, since we only keep one tag per node of the model.
+However, `combine` will still guarantee that you have at least one tag for each type that is present at each level in your model.

-For instance, if we retake our previous example, but mark each record with a specific marker, we can identify **one** record for each parts of the model, and so we can have information on **one** of the records that have the description field, and **one** of the records that are missing it.
+For instance, if we retake our previous example, but mark each record with a specific tag, we can identify **one** record for each parts of the model, and so we can have information on **one** of the records that have the description field, and **one** of the records that are missing it.

 ```js
 const { convertToSchema } = require('@algolia/json-stream-analyzer/inference');